onurk03/CafeWebsiteProject/docs/README.md

 # CafeWebsiteProject
 <ins>About</ins>

-I'm trying to build a concept café website for practice purposes.
-The finished project will have a "home" page, a "menu" page, and a functional "order" page.
+A concept café website front-end for practice purposes.
+This project has a "home" page, a "menu" page, and an "order" page.
 I will be learning about different layout styles, javascript implementations, and reponsive web design as I progress.

 (02/22/22) <ins>Update</ins>